Skip to main content

 The difficulty in achieving desired qualities in a finished product often stems from the variability inherent in obtaining required materials.

-For example, cement processing plants often start with poor grade limestone or low-quality clays, and their final product will reflect this limited input material quality.
+For example, cement processing plants often start with poor-grade limestone or low-quality clays, and their final product will reflect this limited input material quality.

 Furthermore, newer cement types such as fly ash cement result in substantially increased attention to the consistency of input materials.

-Clays may contain wide ranges of unwanted particles such as flint which must be removed before using these higher compressive strength cement; otherwise, they cause damaging thixotropy when mixed with water.
+Clays may contain wide ranges of unwanted particles such as flint which must be removed before using higher compressive strength cement; otherwise, they cause damaging thixotropy when mixed with water.

 Which countries produce cement?